yogi1967/MoneydancePythonScripts/source/toolbox-readme.txt

 Menu - HACKER MODE
     >> VERY TECHNICAL - DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING
     >> Allows User to Add/Change/Delete a key/value in config.dict or LocalStorage() (./safe/settings)
+    >> Toggle internal Moneydance DEBUG ON/OFF (use with care)
+    >> Toggle internal Moneydance OFX DEBUG CONSOLE WINDOW ON/OFF (use with care)
+    >> Change the internal Next Check Number look-back threshold (in days) from the default of 180 (temporary change only)

 CMD-P - View parameters file (StuWareSoftSystems).
 Also allows user to Delete all, and/or change/delete single saved parameters